magnolia-sre/terraform-kubernetes-kubectl-cmd/README.md

 ## Usage

-You might configure a list of scripts with kubectl commands to be launched locally using bash.
+You might configure a list of (by default: bash-based) scripts with kubectl commands to be launched in the terraform running local machine.
 Eg.:

 - [`kubectl get pods -n one-namespace`, `kubectl get pods -n other-namespace`]

-The output of each command will be stored in indexed log files in the form of `cmd-<app>.log-<index>` in respective order of the commands.
+The output of each command will be stored in indexed log files in the form of `cmd-<app>.log-<index of the command>` in respective order of the commands.
+If using the destroy commands the file name will be `cmd-<app>-destroy.log-<index>`

 If needing to launch a multiline script with multiple kubectl commands executed in them only the last command executed (being that kubectl or not) will generate the log file.
 Example, for this multiline script: